bosonprotocol/reference-backend/README.md

 For instructions on how to get set up with these specific versions:
 * See the [OS X guide](docs/setup/osx.md) if you are on a Mac.
 * See the [Linux guide](docs/setup/linux.md) if you use a Linux distribution.

 ---
-### Configuration
-Prior to running the application, you must set up a `.env` file in the project's root directory with the following environment variables:
-- `TOKEN_SECRET` - The token used to authenticate the user.
-Based on the verification with the secret, we derive the user's address.
-- `GCLOUD_SECRET` - The token used to authenticate requests from the Event Listeners and Keepers.

----
 ### Build